Table of Contents

-Palm Sunday celebration started as early as the 4th century in Jerusalem and the 9th century in the Western countries.
+Palm Sunday celebration started as early as the 4th century in Jerusalem and in the 9th century in the Western countries.
 Generally, Christian churches read passages from Matthew 21:1–11, Mark 11:1–11, Luke 19:28–44, and John 12:12–19 as part of preaching.
 These passages narrate how Jesus’ journey to Jerusalem would end in his sacrificial death for the sins of mankind.
 Palm Sunday is celebrated by most Christian churches all over the world including Roman Catholics and Protestants.
 However, Orthodox churches observe Palm Sunday at a later date following the Julian calendar.

-Customarily, Roman Catholics wave palm leaves during masses as a remembrance of how Jewish people welcome Jesus Christ in Jerusalem.
+Customarily, Roman Catholics wave palm leaves during masses as a remembrance of how Jewish people welcomed Jesus Christ in Jerusalem.
 In some countries, palm leaves that were blessed during mass are displayed on the door of their houses believing that it will also bring blessings to their household.
 Some churches traditionally gather the palm leaves to be burned and used during the Ash Wednesday services.

-Triumphal Entry in Jerusalem
+Triumphal Entry into Jerusalem

 Because of these prophecies, Jews are anticipating the coming of their Saviour.
 This Messiah, they believe, will save them from their current state and will lead them to the promised kingdom by God in the Old Testament.

 “Long live the King” was the meaning behind their joyful shouts because they knew that Jesus was intentionally fulfilling the prophecy in Zechariah 9:9.
-To announce that he was indeed the Messiah, Jesus chose a time when all Israel would be gathered at Jerusalem, a place where huge crowds could see him, and a way of proclaiming his mission that was unmistakable.
+To announce that he was indeed the Messiah, Jesus chose a time when all of Israel would be gathered in Jerusalem, a place where huge crowds could see him, and a way of proclaiming his mission that was unmistakable.

 Moreover, the greater impact of this is explained by Brian Dembowczyk mentioned in his article Jesus’ Triumphal Entry.
 According to Dembowczyk, this is an announcement from Jesus that he is indeed the Messiah.
 This would, in turn, cause a disturbance in the political climate of Jerusalem during the New Testament.